 Transatlantic airfreight capacity has increased with the reopening of the US borders in November.
 However, globally demand remains high due to the upcoming holiday periods, ongoing issues with sea freight, reduced capacity and pandemic-induced labour shortages.
 Costs remain high and lead times long.

-In response, Goudsmit UK are continuing to advise all customers at the point of quotation and order confirmation of the extended lead times so that they can be factored in when planning.
+We continue to advise all customers at the point of quotation and order confirmation of the extended lead times.
+Therefore, allowing any freight delays to be factored in when planning.
 We would request that you review your current requirements and advise of any issues asap.
-Moreover, we would urge you to review your requirements for 2022 and even in to 2023 at the earliest opportunity.
+We’d also urge you to review your requirements for 2022 – 2023 at the earliest opportunity.

-Whilst freight delays are unavoidable at this time, we are working with our customers by holding UK stock.
-We encourage that a minimum of 8-10mths of buffer stock is considered when re-ordering new production.
-Our efforts are aimed at reducing the impact of freight delays and lessen the potential requirement for costly airfreight.
+Whilst freight delays are unavoidable at this time, we’re working with our customers by holding larger volumes of UK stock for longer.
+We would encourage that a minimum of 8-10mths of buffer stock is considered when re-ordering new production.
+In order to help reduce the impact of freight delays and lessen the potential requirement for costly airfreight.